-A business plan (there are several versions) consists of:
+A business plan consists of:

-- Written narrative telling how the founder expects the business to develop over time using the work done in the feasibility analysis and further work. - Written narrative of~25-35 pages - A summary business plan can be about 15 pages -this is the kind of business plan that is due later in the course. - PowerPoint of ~ 10 12 slides - Elevator speech of ~ 60 seconds - (varies by audience from 1 to 5 minutes.) - The plan is written for two different audiences: - Inside audience -guidance in execution -a road map -forces founders to think through plans systematically - Outside audience -for investors and potential partners and other stakeholders - Many companies do not write a business plan, but it is highly encouraged. - At ILinc we did write a business plan -which helped tremendously.
+- Written narrative telling how the founder expects the business to develop over time using the work done in the feasibility analysis and further work. - Written narrative of~25-35 pages - A summary business plan can be about 15 pages -this is the kind of business plan that is due later in the course. - PowerPoint of ~ 10 slides - Elevator speech of ~ 60 seconds - It is written for two different audiences: - Inside audience -guidance in execution -a road map -forces founders to think through plans systematically - Outside audience for investors and potential partners and other stakeholders - Many companies do not write a business plan, but it is highly encouraged. - At ILinc we did write a business plan -which helped tremendously.